AyoubCoding21/ElectroBench/README.md

 ***Mathematical complexity :*** In v2.0-Beta I used a noise4D generator to generate pseudo-random numbers directly on the GPU, based on the simplex noise and then passes those values to the positions of the lighting sources.
 That passes it also to the shadows, which their positions are the opposite of the lights.
 And in v1.8, I used Perlin noise with a transparent touch.
 And in v1.6->1.7 I used Simplex noise.

 ***Procedural textures :*** To make textures in our projects, We used noising algorithms like Perlin noise, Simplex noise, 4D/3D noise and FBM noise, then we start by defining patterns for the textures then add to them some colors, then starts the noise algo on the patterns and mix all the patterns and return the textureColor, In other places, We maked a pattern for the object to simulate, then we noise on the coordinates * pattern and we return it.

+***Multi-procedural-texturing :*** In v2.0 of ElectroBench we did something very special, although other versions were complex, we wanted v2.0 to be the most complex of them all

 # How to execute this project ?
 It's so simple, just follow the instructions for the versions you want to execute :